creintjes/ecg-seizure-detection/Madrid/README.md

 - JSON files with Madrid analysis results: `madrid_windowed_results_{subject_id}_{run_id}_{timestamp}.json`
 - Processing logs and progress information

-> **Note for supervisors (Tim & Simon):** Madrid analysis results are available on ds01 server at: `/home/creintj2_sw/ecg-seizure-detection/Madrid/results_madrid/results_8hz_window3600_stride1800_new20min` (Runtime: ~4 days total.
-You can use these existing results for reproduction instead of re-running the analysis.)

 ### 5. False Alarm Reduction with Clustering